 Concrete is a construction material composed of cement, fine aggregates (sand) and coarse aggregates mixed with water which hardens with time.
-Portland cement is the mostly used type of cement for production of concrete.
+Portland cement is the commonly used type of cement for production of concrete.
 Concrete technology deals with study of properties of concrete and its practical applications.

 There are different types of binding material is used other than cement such as lime for lime concrete and bitumen for asphalt concrete which is used for road construction.